 Intertwining with Thai Massage

-Today we know that Thai Traditional Massage came about over a period of almost thousand years as a blend of Indian Ayurvedic, Traditional Chinese Medicine, Tibetan, Mon and Khmer indigenous medicine integrated with the medicinal knowledge the Thai people brought with them when they gradually entered the region which is now called Thailand.
+Today we know that Thai Traditional Massage came about over a period of almost thousand years as a blend of Indian Ayurvedic, Tibetan, Traditional Chinese Medicine, Mon and Khmer indigenous medicine, integrated with the medicinal knowledge the Thai people brought with them when they gradually entered the region that is now called Thailand.

-There are various ways of how the Chinese, Chinese spiritual ideas and Chinese Medicine (and subsequently Taoist ideas) have influenced the Thais, the Thai culture and Thai traditional medicine.
-Not only did the Thai originally inhabited areas of China bringing Chinese knowledge with them, but Chinese concepts, thoughts and applications can be found in virtually every aspect of daily Thai life, ranging from food, pottery, herbal medicines and recipes, religion, superstitions, and what not.
+There are various ways of how the Chinese people, Chinese spiritual ideas, and Chinese Medicine (and subsequently Taoist ideas) have influenced the Thais, the Thai culture, and Thai Traditional Medicine.
+Not only did the Thai originally inhabited areas of China bringing Chinese knowledge with them, but Chinese concepts, thoughts, and applications can be found in virtually every aspect of daily Thai life, ranging from food, pottery, herbal medicines and recipes, to religion and superstitions, and what not.

 Moreover, the Chinese presence in Thailand (more than ten percent of the population) has always been large, notably in Bangkok and Chiang Mai, but actually throughout the whole of Southeast Asia, which, of course, had and has its own impact.

-One of the most visual influences of Chinese Medicine on Thai Traditional Medicine is that of the use of traditional Chinese medical diagnostics, such as analysis of the iris, the tongue, and pulse, to name some commonly used techniques.
+One of the most visual influences of Chinese Medicine on Thai Traditional Medicine is that of the use of traditional Chinese medical diagnostics methods , such as analysis of the iris, the tongue, and pulse, to name some commonly used techniques.

 Another famous contemporary example of a Thai-Chinese Taoist massage blend is Chi Nei Tsang (Thai Abdominal Chi Massage), the internal organs massage modality quite recently developed by Master Mantak Chia, which today conquers the world as the abdominal massage treatment modality of excellence.
 By the way, Chi Nei Tsang’s little sister, Karsai Nei Tsang (Thai Genital Detox Massage), follows the same principals.